ericwrobinson/magic-pie-copy-rjs/src/pages/services/index.md

   title1: See it.
   subtitle1: It's time for us to pull the rabbit out of our hat.
 Are you ready?
     Wiggle your fingers, push the button, and say the magic words...
-  buttonTitle1: see the work
+  buttonTitle1: see our work
   title2: Believe it.
   subtitle2: Creating incredible content takes more than just a writer’s touch.
     Meet the graphic designers and web developers who help us make the magic happen.
-  buttonTitle2: meet the guys
+  buttonTitle2: meet our partners
 ---